HyangYoung/hyangyoung.github.io/_pages/about.md

 ---
 title: "Hi all!
-I'm OOOOOO👋🏻"
+I'm Young👋🏻"
 permalink: /about/
 layout: single
 comments: false
 ---

-본인 소개 여기에 입력
+I love to visualize the idea.
+I work to move beyond visual satisfaction using coding and computer graphic.